 What is your reaction to this article?
 Which finish seems better for your home?
 Does the article answer all your questions?
 If not, let me know in the comments or contact us.

-When you visit one of our two showroom locations in Middletown or Orange, you'll be able to discuss both types of finish in greater detail.
+When you visit our showroom location in Orange, you'll be able to discuss both types of finishes in greater detail.

 Thanks for reading,